jpdelaye/hashtag/README.md

 Requirements php >= 5.4.0

-Intallation just copy the class to your classes folder
+Installation just copy the class to your classes folder

 Basic Usage;